This post may contain affiliate links. Read disclosure policy

-This CINNAMON ROLL CAKE RECIPE does double duty in my house – this kids love it for both breakfast or dessert!
+This Cinnamon Roll Cake recipe does double duty in my house – the kids love it for both breakfast or dessert!
 The sweet swirls of cinnamon and sugar get crackly on top and add the perfect contrast of texture to this moist cake.
 We top it off with a simple vanilla glaze.

 We also make this eclair cake (it’s no bake!) and buttermilk chocolate cake when we’re craving cake.
 So good!